 - Emergency and long-term shelter for men over 18 years old

 - Staff and volunteers equip residents with skills to take the next step in their journey

 - A Resource Navigator assists our residents in overcoming coming barriers to more long-term housing and/or job opportunities (ex. lack of social security card, birth certificate, etc.)

 "When I first came here I was a mess... there's no other way to say it.
 I didn't know who I was and I let my addiction control my life.
 I became a better man when I walked down that driveway and I got my life back.
 I didn't know how to love myself so everyone at City Mission loved me until I believed that I could be loved."

 -- Men's Center resident

 After graduating from the Bridges to Freedom program, men and women have the opportunity to live in a Transitional Housing Apartment on Lafayette Street.
-This provides them with a great opportunity to save money while working towards their future goals and staying connected to their community at City Mission.
+Our Transitional Housing and Wellness Center has provided an additional 10 transitional housing apartments for women and children.
+This provides graduates with a great opportunity to save money while working towards their future goals and staying connected to their community at City Mission.

 - Graduates can stay for up to 2 years as they work towards their future goals

 - City Mission Staff work with residents to create a transition plan, monthly budget and other goals that will help them to lead healthy and productive lives